k8svisual/vpk/README.md

 The container hosts a web application at the default port 4200.

-When running the container a volume parameter is required to identify the directory that will contain cluster snapshots along with port parameter to allow accessing the user interface via a browser.
+When running the container, a volume parameter is required to identify the directory that will contain cluster snapshots along with port parameter to allow accessing the user interface via a browser.

-Once the image is pulled it can be run by using a command similar to the following.
-For the required volume replace "SNAPDIR" with the directory for the local stored snapshots.
+To run container image a volume parameter is required to indicate the directory for the locally stored snapshots.

-Parameter for mapping Snapshot volume:
+Example of the volume parameter:

 ```
 -v SNAPDIR:/vpk/cluster
 ```

 Change the value __SNAPDIR__ to the location on the local machine where the snapshot files are located.
+If this is the first time VpK is run create a directory and use the fully qualified directory name.

 Example Docker run command with parameters for snapshot data directory and mapping local port 4200 to the default port: